sinaptik-ai/pandas-ai/extensions/ee/vectorstores/qdrant/README.md

-# Qdrant Extension for PandaAI
+# Qdrant Extension for PandasAI

-This extension integrates Qdrant with PandaAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.
+This extension integrates Qdrant with PandasAI, providing vector storage capabilities for enhanced data analysis and machine learning tasks.

 ## Installation